Product Design ● Case studies

 Align product to existing roles ● Parsable

 I designed an FDA-approved mobile app for Eversense’s first permanently-implanted glucose sensor.
-The mobile app had to communicate status and make recommendations to people who had little technical or scientific background but who were interested in tracking and controlling their blood glucose levels.
+The mobile app had to communicate insulin status and make recommendations to people who had little technical or scientific background but who were interested in tracking and controlling their blood glucose levels.